Superfoods: Fact or Fiction

 6. CHIA SEEDS

 These tiny seeds contain a large amount of protein for their small size.
 They are packed full of fiber and have been known to aid in weight loss.
 The fiber content of these little guys should not be underestimated.
-One serving (2.5 tablespoons) gives you 12 grams of carbohydrates, with 10 out of those 12 grams existing in the form of fiber.
+One serving (2.5 tablespoons) gives you 12 grams of carbohydrates, 10 out of the 12 grams of carbs exist in the form of fiber.
 One serving of chia provides over 25% of your recommended daily allowance of fiber for men and over 40% for women.

 7. AMARANTH